-Our opinion on the accompanying separate and consolidated financial statements is consistent with our Additional Report to the Audit Committee of the Company, in accordance with Article 11 of the EU Regulation 537/2014.
+Our audit opinion on the accompanying separate and consolidated financial statements is consistent with the Additional Report to the Company's Audit Committee referred to in Article 11 of European Union (EU) Regulation 537/2014.

-3. Provision of Non-audit Services
+3. Provision of Non-Audit Services

-We have not provided to the Company or the Group any prohibited non-audit services per Article 5 of the EU Regulation 537/2014, or any other allowed non-audit services.
+We have not provided to the Company and its subsidiaries the prohibited non-audit services referred to in Article 5 of EU Regulation 537/2014 or other permitted non-audit services.

-4. Appointment of the Auditor
+4. Auditor's Appointment

-We were first appointed as auditors of the Company by the General Assembly on June 30, 2006.
-Since then, our appointment has been uninterruptedly renewed for a total period of 14 years, based on the General Assembly decisions of each year.
+We have been appointed for the first time Certified Auditors Accountants of the Company by the dated 30/06/2006 decision of the annual ordinary general meeting of shareholders.
+Since then our appointment has been continuously renewed for a total period of 15 years based on the annual decisions taken by the ordinary general meeting of shareholders.

-Athens, April 3, 2020
+Athens, 27 April 2021